Arachne: Search Based Repair of Deep Neural Networks: Related Work

-\name is heavily inspired by a class of APR techniques called Generate and Validate (G\&V)~\cite{LeClair2012,Goues:2012zr,Yuan2018zl,Wen2018dk}.
-Concepts such as the use of positive and negative input sets, the use of fault localisation, and the use of metaheuristic search as the main driver of the repair are all inherited from existing G\&V techniques.
-Like other G\&V techniques, \name first \emph{generates} a candidate patch and \emph{validates} the patch by applying it and subsequently executing the patched model against the set of positive and negative inputs.
+Regarding patching, like other G\&V techniques, \name first \emph{generates} a candidate patch and \emph{validates} the patch by applying it and subsequently executing the patched model against the set of positive and negative inputs.
 However, due to the nature of DNNs, some fundamental differences exist.
-Both the program and the patch representation is numerical and continuous for \name.
-Unlike the fitness function of GenProg~\cite{LeClair2012,Goues:2012zr} that only counts discrete step changes in the number of test cases that fail, \name can use the model loss as a guidance even when no input changes any model behaviour.
+Both the program and the patch representation are numerical and continuous for \name.
+Unlike the fitness function of GenProg~\cite{LeClair2012,Goues:2012zr} that only counts discrete step changes in the number of test cases that fail, \name can use the model loss as a continuous guidance towards repair.
+While this paper presents separate studies for accuracy and fairness repair, it is possible to repair a given DNN with respect to multiple objectives, for example by following the multi-objective formulation of APR introduced by ARJA~\cite{Yuan2018zl}.
+This is possible because \name does not require any repair-specific modifications to the DNN.